top of page

 Behaviour

-Changes in behaviour, whether that be in the home, on walks or when interacting with people or other dogs, are often indicators that your dog could benefit from physiotherapy.
+Changes in behaviour, whether at home, on walks or when interacting with people or other dogs, are often indicators that your dog may be uncomfortable, and could benefit from physiotherapy.

 These can range hugely between individuals and whilst this list is not exhaustive, may include: